 The summary above mirrors how I’ve invested so far.
 Here are a few more details to be specific:

 - Real estate — As I’ve started to look at retirement strategies, I’m investing in more income-producing assets.
 A few years ago I started investing in real estate.
-I’ll breakdown what I’ve done in a future post, but I can say it’s been fairly successful so far.
+It’s been a very successful effort and my rental units now make up the majority of our retirement income.

 How They All Relate